zendframework/zendframework/README-GIT.md

 ### Option 1: GitHub

  1. Setup a GitHub account (http://github.com/), if you haven't yet
- 2. Fork the ZF2 respository (http://github.com/zendframework/zf2)
+ 2. Fork the ZF2 repository (http://github.com/zendframework/zf2)
  3. Clone your fork locally and enter it (use your own GitHub username in the statement below)